NuclearBurning.jl

 We start by creating the stellar model.
 In this example we consider a model with 6 independent variables, two of which correspond to composition.
 The independent variables here are $\ln(P)$, $\ln(T)$, $\ln(r)$, the luminosity $L$ and the mass fractions of Hydrogen and Helium.

 The Evolution module has pre-defined equations corresponding to these variables, which we provide here.
 For now, only a simple (fully ionized) ideal gas law EOS is available.
-Similarly, only a simple simple electron scattering opacity equal to $\kappa=0.2(1+X)\;[\mathrm{cm^2\;g^{-1}}]$ is available.
+Similarly, only a simple simple electron scattering opacity equal to $\kappa=0.2(1+X)\;[\text{cm^2\;g^{-1}}]$ is available.

 varnames = [:lnρ, :lnT, :lnr, :lum]